Code of business conduct for authority members

 • On appointment, furnish to the Secretary details relating to his/her employment and all other business or professional interests, including shareholdings, directorships, professional relationships etc, that could involve a conflict of interest or could materially influence the member in relation to the performance of his/her functions as a member of the Authority;

-• Any interests of a member’s family of which she/he could be expected to be reasonably aware or a person or body connected with the member which could involve a conflict of interest or could materially influence the member in the performance of his/her functions should also be disclosed; for this purpose, personal and bodies connected with a member include:
+• Any interests of a member’s family of which they could be expected to be reasonably aware or a person or body connected with the member which could involve a conflict of interest or could materially influence the member in the performance of their functions must also be disclosed; for this purpose, personal and bodies connected with a member include:

 a.
 A spouse, partner, parent, brother, sister, childe or step-child;